ReactMrk/introduction-to-javascript-kata/README.md

 Reuse the functionality used on "Clear" button to clear the inputs when a new customer is submitted.

 **Exercise 4**
-Refactor CustomerList.jsx using an array method directly in the return.
+Refactor CustomerList.jsx using an implicit return for function CustomerList and using array method called map on customers variable.